-Dividends
+Dividends and Distributions

-During the years ended December 31, 2022 and 2021, the Company's Board of Directors declared cash dividends of \$0.28 per share and \$0.14 per share, of Class A common stock, respectively, totaling \$17.9 million and \$8.7 million, respectively, including dividends paid, accrued dividends and dividend equivalent units on unvested PWP Incentive Plan Awards (as defined in Note 13-Equity-Based Compensation).
-Holders of Class B common stock also receive dividends equal to the amount of dividends declared on 0.001 shares of Class A common stock, and such dividends are included in the aforementioned total dividends declared.
+Holders of Class A and Class B common stock are entitled to receive ratably, in proportion to the number of shares held, dividends and other distributions when declared, with holders of Class B common stock entitled to receive an amount equal to such dividends or other distributions as would be made on 0.001 shares of Class A common stock.
+During the years ended December 31, 2023 and 2022, the Company's Board of Directors declared cash dividends of \$0.28 per share of Class A common stock totaling \$19.3 million and \$17.9 million, respectively, including dividends paid, accrued dividends and dividend equivalent units on unvested PWP Incentive Plan Awards (as defined in Note 12-Equity-Based Compensation).
+Dividends on Class B common stock (equal to the amount of dividends declared on 0.001 shares of Class A common stock) are included in the aforementioned total dividends declared.